msmafra/waterfox-install/README.md

 ## Newer versions fo Waterfox

 ~~As there is no generic file like waterfox-latest.tar.bz2, each new version has to be changed manually inside de script until I find and elegant sollution. :wink:~~
-Function that sweeps the download page and get the correct url created: getWFXURL
+Function that sweeps the download page and gets the correct url created: getWFXURL